whitezhang/Research/BML/README.md

     cut_ratio: 1 alpha: 100 Average accuracy, train:  0.854135350319 test:  0.850465387797
 ```

+The following outputs is obtained by feature discretization and combination.
+It is easily to know that all of the models are overfitting, expect SVM with RBF kernel.
+Within LR model, even using l2 regularization term can not solve overfitting.
+So the main problem is not about the model, but the data itself. discretization is useful in same cases, not not suitable in this case.
+The linearity is lost when performing discretization, such as the age, working hours and etc. The only information left is the features without any relations.

 ### BML (discretization, combination of features)
 ```
 FM: cost:  941.893938389 accuracy_train:  0.845714285714 accuracy_test: 0.816666666667